platformsh/platformsh-docs/src/configuration/services/headless-chrome.md

 # Headless Chrome

-Headless Chrome is a headless browser that is useful for automated testing.
+Headless Chrome is a headless browser that can be configured on projects like any other service on Platform.sh.
+You can interact with the `headless-chrome` service container using Puppeteer, a Node library that provides an API to control Chrome over the DevTools Protocol.

+Puppeteer can be used to generate PDFs and screenshots of web pages, automate form submission, and test your project's UI.
+You can find out more information about using Puppeteer on [GitHub](https://github.com/GoogleChrome/puppeteer) or in their [documentation](https://pptr.dev/).

 ## Supported versions